I have moved to the NYU Shanghai, my new webpage is here

 Email: q.vogel "at" warwick "dot" ac "dot" uk

-Probability Theory: Statistical Mechanics, Non-Gaussian Systems, Scaling Limits, Gibbs Theory
+Probability Theory: Statistical Mechanics, Non-Gaussian Systems, Scaling Limits, (Dependent-)Percolation

-Random Walks (in random environment), continuous-time Markov models, Point-Processes, Non Markovian Processes
+Random Walks (in random environment), continuous-time Markov models, Gibbs Point-Processes, Non-Markovian RW

 2017-2020 Full Studentship for PhD, funded by the EPSRC and the University of Warwick.